ArthurSonzogni/ANTLR-cmake-starter/README.md

 A ready to use starter project using ANTLR with cmake.

 There are no dependencies.
-The script `/tools/antlr/download_and_build.sh` will get you ANTLR.
+The script `/tools/antlr/download.sh` will download ANTLR and it will be used as a CMake dependency.

 ## Instructions